JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 However, these names are usually still mnemonic &mdash; `a` for arrays, `i`, `j`, etc for indices, `r`, and `c` for row and column numbers in tables, `x` and `y` for coordinates, etc.
 It is easier to keep the same names for input data as it is given in the problem statement.
-However, more complex problems require more code and, subsequently, variable and function names tend to become longer and more self-explanatory.
+However, more complex problems require more code which leads to using longer self-explanatory variable and function names.

 ## More tips and tricks